 We’ll cover two types of energy storage designed for two different scenarios.
 The first is a portable power station, which is best for smaller needs and essential circuits.
 The second is a scalable electrical energy storage system that can power your entire home if necessary.

 Portable emergency power storage systems are perfect if you’re looking to back up a few items (fridge, lights, sump pump) during a power outage.
 Since they don’t release exhaust, they can safely be used indoors, making them great if you live in an apartment and can’t run an electric generator.
 Finally, they are handy in powering recreational applications like camping or an RV.

-These power stations, sometimes also called “solar generators,” typically have one storage battery that is charged via foldable portable solar panels that can be placed on a patio, deck, or balcony.
+These power stations, sometimes also called “solar generators,” typically have one storage battery that is charged via foldable portable solar panels that can be placed on a patio, deck, balcony, or even countertop like the EcoFlow model shown above.
 They can also be charged using AC power from a wall outlet.